 Gingivitis and Periodontal Therapy in Swanton, OH

 Periodontal (gum) disease is a problem that affects approximately half of all American adults age 30 and older, many of whom are unaware that they have the disease.
 This is because early stages of gum disease usually do not exhibit any visible symptoms.
 If left untreated, the disease can worsen, causing serious oral health problems, including tooth loss.
-In addition, research shows that gum disease is linked to a number of health conditions, including diabetes, heart disease and stroke.
+In addition, research shows that gingivitis is linked to a number of health conditions, including diabetes, heart disease and stroke.

 The good news is that gum disease is highly preventable and treatable.
 At Dental Health Associates, our dentists have years of collective training and experience diagnosing and treating periodontal disease.
 Using the latest dental technology and methods, we ensure every patient gets the treatment they need to restore their oral health.

 Periodontal disease is an inflammatory condition that is caused by the natural bacteria found in the mouth.
 The toxins produced by the bacteria damage the gums, connective tissue and bone that support the teeth.
 The early stage of periodontal disease is gingivitis.
 If left untreated, gingivitis can develop into more serious stages of periodontal disease, which can result in tooth loss.

 The most common cause of gum disease is poor oral hygiene, which may include not brushing and flossing properly or regularly, and poor diet.
 Other risk factors include smoking, genetics and certain health conditions such as diabetes.

 - Bleeding gums (especially when brushing or flossing)

 - Red, swollen or tender gums

 - Persistent bad breath